salgrow/home-dashboard/README.md

 - **`routes/`** - Express route handlers

 ## Arduino Setup (E-Paper Display)
-This sketch is based on one specific hardware setup using the Seeed XIAO ESP32 series microcontrollers and 7.5" e-Paper Displays.
-It is not a general solution and may require modifications for other hardware.
+This sketch supports Seeed XIAO ESP32 microcontrollers and reTerminal E Series with 7.5" e-Paper displays.
+It may require modifications for other hardware.

 ### Hardware Requirements

-- **Seeed XIAO ESP32-C3** (or similar ESP32 board)
+**Tested devices:**
+- [reTerminal E1002](https://www.seeedstudio.com/reTerminal-E1002-p-6535.html) with ESP32-S3 (Recommended - includes battery monitoring)
+- [XIAO 7.5" ePaper Panel](https://www.seeedstudio.com/XIAO-7-5-ePaper-Panel-p-6416.html) with XIAO ESP32-C3 or ESP32-S3
-- **7.5" e-Paper Display** (800x480 resolution)
+- **7.5" e-Paper Display** (800x480 resolution, UC8179 controller)
 - USB-C cable for programming
-- Specifically was tested with the [XIAO 7.5" ePaper Panel](https://www.seeedstudio.com/XIAO-7-5-ePaper-Panel-p-6416.html)

 ### Arduino Code Location
-`arduino/xiao-7.5-epaper/epaper-client.ino`
+`arduino/epaper-client/epaper-client.ino`

 The sketch fetches the dashboard image from the server every 10 minutes and displays it on the e-paper screen.
+Battery monitoring is automatically enabled for ESP32-S3 devices (reTerminal E Series).

 **Important:** Your server should have a **fixed local IP address** or **local hostname** to ensure the e-paper display can reliably connect to it.
 If your server's IP changes (due to DHCP), the display won't be able to fetch the dashboard.
 You can either:
 - Set a static IP in your router's DHCP settings for the server's MAC address